JinzhenHu/OnSight_Pathology/README.md

 2. Run PyInstaller with `app_mac.spec` (defaults to `ONSIGHT_BUILD=local`).
 3. Sign every inner `.dylib` / `.so` with the ad-hoc identity.
 4. Ad-hoc sign the full `.app` bundle with `onsight.entitlements`.
-5. Build a distributable DMG via `create-dmg`.
-6. Sign the DMG itself.
+5. Sign the DMG itself.

 Outputs: